SoftUni-Internal/interactive-content/EN/06-Applications-Routing/05-Homework.md

 ## Register User

-You need to create a functionality for registering new users.
+You need to create functionality for registering new users.

 By clicking on the `[Register]` button you have to load the registration form.